• Skip to primary navigation

 Tony Huth

-Tony Huth is Co-founder and President of Medicom Health.
-For over 20 years he has developed award-winning software tools to help influential health organizations inspire and empower individuals to address their health concerns.
+Tony Huth is Chief Executive Officer and co-founder of Medicom Health.
+For over 25 years he has developed award-winning software tools to help influential health organizations inspire and empower individuals to address their health concerns.

 More by Tony Huth